alexrainman/ModernHttpClient/README.md

 ## How can I use this from shared code?

-Just reference the Portable version of ModernHttpClient in your Portable or .Net Standard Library, and it will use the correct version on all platforms.
+Just reference the portable version of ModernHttpClient in your .Net Standard Library, and it will use the correct version on all platforms.

 ## Usage